 Backup version retention rules

-Example: let's suppose that user A has document X created on 1st February, then edited on 1st March, 15th April and 1st May; document Y created on 1st March and deleted on 2nd March; document Z created on 1st February and not modified since.
+Example: suppose that user A has document X created on February 1st , then edited on March 1st , April 15th and May 1st ; document Y created on March 1st and deleted on March 2nd; document Z created on February 1st and was not modified since.
 User A's drive is backed up daily.
-On the 1st May 1-month backup version retention policy for this user is set up and retention cleanup is done.
-During the cleanup the system deletes versions of document X from 1st February and 1st March and all the versions of document Y; versions of document X from 15th April and 1st May as well as document Z are preserved as they belong to the snapshots within the retention period.
+On May 1st, a 1-month backup version retention policy for this user is enabled and retention cleanup is executed.
+During the cleanup, the system will delete versions of document X from February 1st and March 1st, and all versions of document Y. Versions of document X from April 15th and May 1st , as well as document Z are preserved since they belong to snapshots within the retention period.

 How to configure and manage retention rules

-Retention rules are configured as a backup SLA property that defines which data to backup, with what frequency and how long to keep the backup data.
+Retention rules are configured as a backup SLA property, defining which data to backup, with what frequency and how long to keep the backup data.
 The following steps are required to setup custom retention rules:

-- go to Service -> Protection -> SLA tab, select existing SLA policy or create a new one, then choose retention mode (item-level or backup version) and retention period duration;
+- go to Service → Protection → Settings → SLA tab, select an existing SLA policy or create a new one, then choose a retention mode (item-level or backup version) and the retention period duration;

-- after SLA policy is set up, assign it to resources or organisational units (Google Workspace) or resource groups (Microsoft 365) that you want to protect with this policy.
+- after an SLA policy is set up, assign it to resources or organizational units (Google Workspace) or resource groups (Microsoft 365) that you want to protect with this policy.

-Here is the example of item-level retention set up - 1 year retention period for mail data and 6 months retention period for drive data:
+Here is an example of item-level retention set up - 1 year retention period for mail data and 6 months retention period for drive data:

-Here is the example of backup version retention set up - 1 year snapshots retention period.
+Here is an example of backup version retention set up - 1 year snapshots retention period.

-It is possible to configure different retention rules for different Google Workspace organisational units or for members of different Office 365 groups by configuring several backup SLA policies with different retention rules and assigning these backup SLAs to the corresponding organisational units or groups.
+You can configure different retention rules for different Google Workspace organizational units or for members of different Microsoft 365 groups by configuring several backup SLA policies with different retention rules and assigning these backup SLAs to the corresponding organizational units or groups.

-Retention period can be configured with a month granularity (for example, 6 months, 1 year, 3 years, etc).
+The retention period can be configured with a monthly granularity (for example, 6 months, 1 year, 3 years, etc).

-Example: organisation administrator might want to protect all of the members of Sales organisational unit with a Gold backup SLA with 3 years email retention and at the same time protect all the Shared Drives with a Silver backup SLA with 1 year document retention.
+Example: organization administrator might want to protect all members of the Sales organizational unit with a Gold backup SLA with 3-year email retention, and at the same time protect all Shared Drives with a Silver backup SLA with 1-year document retention.